dialedd/Barrel/README.md

 Roughly what you do is create custom inventory inside an in-game editing GUI, by dragging and dropping items then it saves that inventory, and when a player opens a barrel, it will choose a random gui you created and open it to the player

+lil note: u will need some skript experience to set this up, cause u would prolly wanna make the time delay a lot higher

 This was custom-made for a prison server, like a little looting system type thing

 here's a quick video of some features: